-Any complaint that a Member has failed to comply with the Code of Conduct should be addressed to:
+Any complaint that a Member has failed to comply with the Members' Code of Conduct should be addressed to:

 The Monitoring Officer

 Test Valley Borough Council

 Beech Hurst

 Weyhill Road

 Andover

-SP10 2AJ
+SP10 3AJ

-A form for making complaints is available.
+A form for making complaints is available on the Council's website or at the Council's offices.
 Its use is encouraged, but is not essential providing the complaint includes all the necessary information.